Advance Car Title Loans logo

 Advance Car Title Loans Review

-Advance Car Title Loans operates a physical location in Columbus, Ohio, offering title-secured loans as a fast cash solution.
+Advance Car Title Loans operates a physical location in Columbus, Ohio, offering title-secured loans as a short-term cash access solution.
 The company uses vehicle equity (car, motorcycle, boat, RV, or commercial vehicle titles) as collateral to provide emergency funding.
 Their Columbus location maintains extended hours from 7am–9pm weekdays and 7am–8pm weekends to accommodate working customers.

 The company offers multiple title loan products across different vehicle types: standard car title loans, motorcycle title loans, boat title loans, RV title loans, and commercial vehicle title loans.
 They emphasize a simple application process with friendly loan agents and claim to welcome applicants with bad credit or no credit history.
 Basic requirements include a vehicle title in your name, government-issued photo ID, and demonstration of ability to repay.